DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Introduction

 To facilitate model development and evaluation, we create two datasets with different formats by concatenating and overlapping different audio events, called Customized-Concatenation and Customized-Overlay.
-In addition, we collect various special audio events for customized cases, such as fiction and comic artificial sounds, and create a small-scale dataset that better aligns with real-world multimedia production scenarios as a benchmark for CTTA.
-We perform experiments on these two datasets, and the results show that our method achieves state-of-the-art (SOTA) results in terms of audio generation with customized content.
-Furthermore, \textit{DreamAudio} presents comparable results to previous SOTA models on general text-to-audio generation tasks using AudioCaps~\cite{audiocaps}, illustrating substantial advancements in customized TTA tasks and competitive performance in general TTA tasks.
+In addition, we collect several special audio events and then manually design various customized cases, creating a small-scale dataset that more closely reflects real-world multimedia production scenarios and serves as a benchmark for CTTA.
+Experiments conducted on these datasets demonstrate that our method effectively handles customized audio generation and establishes a strong baseline for this new CTTA task.

 Our contributions can be summarized as follows.